-(1)(2)
+Relatedness and functional-trait diversity of willow genotypes – The matrix of microsatellite markers for the 26 willow genotypes used in this study was published in Table S1 of (1); however, since the willow genotyping was only based on 2 markers, they were unable to infer the relatedness among genotypes.
+If certain genotypes are more closely related to each other, and consequently have very similar phenotypes, this could introduce spurious confidence in our associations between willow traits and gall abundances/phenotypes.
+We can examine this phenotypic similarity by measuring the functional evenness and divergence of the 26 willow genotypes in multivariate trait space (2).
+To do this, we calculated the average trait value for each of the 40 traits we measured for each willow genotype.
+We then calculated functional evenness and functional divergence using the ‘FD’ package in R. For both indices, values close to zero correspond to functional redundancy, while values close to one indicate functional distinctiveness.
+We found that functional evenness and divergence were equal to 0.94 and 0.87, respectively, suggesting that the multivariate phenotypes of each genotypes are quite distinct from each other.
+Therefore, we argue that not knowing the relatedness among the 26 genotypes probably introduces little bias in our trait associations with the abundances and sizes of galls.

-Calculating quantitative-weighted linkage density (food-web complexity)-weighted linkage density, LDq, was calculated using the following equations (3).
+Calculating quantitative-weighted linkage density (food-web complexity) – Quantitative-weighted linkage density, LDq, was calculated using the following equations (3).
 Given an s-by-s food web matrix b = bij, with bij corresponding to the number of individuals of species j (galls or parasitoids) emerging from species i (willow or galls) per willow branch over a single growing season, bi. is the sum of row i, b.j is the sum of column j, and b.. is the total sum.
 The Shannon indices for the prey and predatory interactions were calculated as,

 Hj=-i=1sbijb.jlnbijb.j